e-d-i-n-i/owasp-juice-shop-2023/009 - Reset Jim's Password/README.md

-# Reset Jim's Password 🔐
+# Reset Jim's Password Challenge 🔐

 **Objective**: Reset the password for Jim's account via the Forgot Password mechanism with the original answer to his security question.